Title

 The Implementing Rules and Regulations (IRR) of Chapter XIX of Presidential Decree No. 856 (PD 856) in the Philippines defines various terms used in the law, providing clarity and understanding of their meanings in relation to establishments, entities, and premises that may produce nuisances or engage in offensive trades and occupations.

-The sanitary permit is valid for one year from the day of issuance until the last day of December of the same year, and must be renewed every beginning of the year thereafter.
+One (1) year, from the day of issuance until the last day of December of the same year, renewable every beginning of the year thereafter.

 Analyze Cases Smarter, Faster